 One of the most challenging roles is the planning, measuring and reviewing of performance because so many centres are under pressure from calls and other expectations, that being able to step back and take an objective view maybe difficult.
 Most centres are run to very tight budgets so factors such as turnover of staff will have a huge impact.

 One alternative that you may to consider is outsourcing.
-Outsourcing has become a hot topic in today’s call centre business.
+Outsourcing (also known as BPO) has become a hot topic in today’s call centre business.
 What can outsourcing do for you as a business?
 What do you need to consider when outsourcing?
 What are the common pitfalls that organisations have to face?
 What things should you do to reduce the risk of outsourcing going wrong?

 So as you can now fully appreciate, call centres are highly complex operations that can be mastered if you have the right advice and guidance.